 The first recording of rowing competitions took place on the Thames in London where races were held between watermen of ferries and water taxis.
 These races were incentivised with prizes provided by wealthy owners of riverside properties, artisans and merchants.
 Through the years the popularity of boat races on rivers grew with prizes becoming bigger, drawing in great numbers of spectators.
-Apart from the Thames River, boat races were also especially popular on the River Tyne in North East England.
+Apart from the Thames River, boat races were also especially popular on the River Tyne in Northeast England.
 It had equally taken off in the United States with the oldest recorded race in 1756 in New York.

 This came with the formation of the Fédération Internationale des Sociétés d’Aviron (FISA) in 1892.
 The sport took a major step forward when official recognition was granted by the International Olympic Committee.
 The first appearance at the Summer Olympic program featured in 1900 in Paris.
 It took a further 76 years before women rowers could also participate at the Montréal Summer Olympics.
-FISA manages competitions for rowing which include the World Rowing Cup, the World Rowing Championships for seniors, under-23 and juniors, the World Rowing Masters Regatta, the World Rowing Coastal Championships, and the World Rowing Beach Spring Finals.
-FISA currently has over 150 member National Rowing Federations and sets the rules and regulations for the sport, ensuring that all members adhere to the code of ethics and integrity throughout all age levels.
-The mission for FISA is to continue to grow and develop the sport in order to achieve participation in every nation in the world.
-This will also establish bonds and unite communities as rowing becomes more and more popular.
+FISA changed its name to World Rowing and currently has over 150-member National Rowing Federations and sets the rules and regulations for the sport, ensuring that all members adhere to the code of ethics and integrity throughout all age levels.
+World Rowing celebrated 125 years of existence on the 25th June 2017.